 New York Calling: Manus x Machina: Fashion In An Of Technology.
 House of Dior, Christian Dior (french, 1905-1957) Bar Suit Jacket, spring/summer 1947, Haute Couture Machine -swen beige tussore silk plain weave, hand-stitched bound buttonholes, hand-pad-stitched interlining.

-The House of Dior, 1947 Bar Suit, wonderful example of Haute Couture and machine-made garments especially tailoring.
+The House of Dior 1947 Bar Suit is a beautiful example of Haute Couture and machine-made garments, especially tailoring.

 Pleating:

-Anyone remember American fashion designer, Mary McFadden, Queen of pleats?
+Does anyone remember American fashion designer Mary McFadden, Queen of Pleats?

 New York Calling: Manus x Machina MET Exhibit.
 Mary McFadden example of "Pleating."

-New York Calling: Manus x Machina MET Exhibit.
-Mary McFadden example of “Pleating.”
-Evening ensembles, machine-pleated, hand-pieced panels, machine -sewn – and hand-stitched binding patterns.
+Mary McFadden’s example of “Pleating.”
+Evening ensembles, machine-pleated, hand-pieced panels, machine-sewn – and hand-stitched binding patterns.

 New York Calling: House of Dior, spring/summer 2015, Haute Couture hand-pleated, machine-sewn white silk organdy, hand-embroidered with piece-dyed polychrome silk grosgrain ribbon, machine-sewn black wool-silk crepe; hand-finished.